 You surely have noticed that your baby can do many amazing things at such a young age.
 Babies are full of surprises!
-Read these interesting facts and solve some of the mysteries that surround your little one!
+Read these interesting facts about babies and solve some of the mysteries that surround your little one!

-- Have you asked yourself why your baby makes a scene every time you leave the room even if it’s just for a little while?
+2. Have you ever asked yourself why your baby makes a scene every time you leave the room even if it’s just for a little while?
 Or why does Peek-a-boo amuse your baby so much?

 On average, newborns have 100 billion neurons, that’s approximately the same number of stars in the Milky Way!
 The number of neurons remains the same in adults.
 However, the number of neural connections or synapses is higher when your child is 2-4 years old.
 The neural network is prepared to learn anything, like languages, playing instruments, and sports.
-When your kid becomes an adult, the number of synapses reduces to one third of what they were because only the remaining ones were reinforced.
+When your kid becomes an adult, the number of synapses reduces to one-third of what they were because only the remaining ones were reinforced.

 5. Have you ever wondered how your baby recognizes you if their vision hasn’t fully developed yet?